Veterinarian, Dr. Howard Gittelman of Animal Medical of New City, explains everything pet owners need to know about raw diets for dogs and cats.

 What’s so bad about enteric bacteria?

 Enteric bacteria are bacteria that live in the guts of animals including man.
 Some enteric bacteria are great.
-E-coli is example is an enteric bacteria that all of us have living in our intestines.
+E-coli is an example of an enteric bacteria that all of us have living in our intestines.
 Without a healthy flora of E-coli, we would not be able to extract all the nutrients available in the foods we eat.
 But other enteric bacteria can be harmful, if not deadly.
 These bacteria include Salmonella, Campylobacter, Shigella, and ‘bad’ strains of E-coli.
 Raw meat, raw milk, and fresh produce are the three top sources of potential infection by enteric bacteria.

 How bad is the risk of feeding a raw meat diet to my dog or cat?